2024 F1 reserve drivers: the hopefuls on standby for each GP team

 Reserve driver: Oliver Bearman, Antonio Giovinazzi and Robert Shwartzman

 After an impressive F2 campaign and two FP1 outings with Haas in 2023, Oliver Bearman joined the list of Ferrari F1 reserve drivers and was on duty in Jeddah when Carlos Sainz was diagnosed with a case of appendicitis.
-The 18-year-old will now step up to fill his shoes, in the car that was capable of a podium finish in Bahrain.
+The 18-year-old arguably exceeded all expectations, as he qualified eleventh and finished seventh on one of F1’s most demanding circuits.

-Ferrari team principal Fred Vasseur has spoken of the need to “prepare him for the future” as a Ferrari F1 prospect, and his race debut in Saudi Arabia will offer the team a unique snapshot of how well that is progressing.
+Ferrari team principal Fred Vasseur spoke of the need to “prepare him for the future” as a Ferrari F1 prospect, which has resulted in six FP1 outings for Bearman across 2024.

 Bearman is joined by long-term Ferrari reserve and test driver Robert Shwartzman and former Alfa Romeo driver Antonio Giovinazzi.
 The latter has also posed a prominent figure as part of Ferrari’s Hypercar programme and had been in consideration for a drive at Haas before a crash during practice at the US GP may have quashed his chances,